 Here are suggested match-ups between shotgun gauges and game categories:

-- .410 gauge: small vermin, squirrels, rabbit, grouse, and partridge
+- .410 gauge: small vermin, squirrels, rabbits, grouse, and partridges

 - 28 gauge: all the above, plus larger upland birds, and ducks

-- 20 gauge: all above plus turkey, geese, smaller predators (coyote, fox) at close range, and home defense
+- 20 gauge: all above plus turkeys, geese, smaller predators (coyote, fox) at close range, and home defense

 - 16 gauge: all above

-- 12 gauge: all above, plus deer (with slugs or buckshot), and bear (with slugs)
+- 12 gauge: all above, plus deer (with slugs or buckshot), and bears (with slugs)